ShawnMcCool/vagrant-chef/README.md

 These are instructions for creating a development environment utilizing Vagrant for virtual-machine management and Chef for installing and configuring software.

+You would install this individually into each site repo.
+When working on a site, you'd bring up the server.
+When you're done, you suspend it.
+I repeat.
+Each individual site repo has its own virtual-machine that is brought up when you're working on that specific site, and then suspended when you're done.

 ### Installation is two-part.
 First, install the applications.

 - [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your OS.